Theloderma annae: Threats

 The IUCN classifies this frog as data deficient but it does seem to be in some danger from habitat loss, largely associated with agriculture, quarrying, and logging.
 This frog has also appeared on the international pet trade, but scientists do not know if this poses a danger to the species.

-The frog's known range includes protected parks: Ngo Luong-Ngoc Son Nature Reserve, Trang An Landscape Complex, and Cuc Phuong National Park.
+The frog's known range includes protected parks: Ngo Luong-Ngoc Son Nature Reserve, Trang An Landscape Complex, and Cúc Phương National Park.